Angela Fang, Ph.D.

 Graduate Student in Neuroscience

-Gillian is a third-year PhD student in the Graduate Program for Neuroscience at the University of Washington.
+Gillian is a fourth-year PhD student in the Graduate Program for Neuroscience at the University of Washington.
 She received her B.Sc. in Cognitive Science with an emphasis in Behavioral Neuroscience from the University of California, San Diego.
 Here, she joined the Neural Engineering and Translational Lab (NEATLabs) where she utilized EEG in concert with cognitive behavioral assessments to uncover neural correlates of psychiatric diseases.
 Specifically, she focused on mechanisms of aversive behaviors that could be translated into treatments for depression, anxiety, and PTSD.
 Her current PhD interests focus on combining neuroimaging techniques (specifically fMRI) with psychometric modeling (such as through drift diffusion modeling, and dynamic causal modeling) and cognitive modeling (such as the cognitive architecture ACT-R) to assess underlying neurobiological differences of social anxiety versus healthy controls during social fear learning with the goal of eventually improving the efficacy of current psychiatric treatments.
 On the weekends and after work you can find her hiking, camping, playing volleyball, or running around the many parks in Seattle!

 Office: Kincaid 447 | Email: gillkg@uw.edu